nelisabe/SurroundGame/README.md

 ## Usage
 `mvn clean package`

-To build application you should have installed java and maven.
+To build application you should have installed maven.